Lockdown In Bengaluru Urban May be Lifted After June 14; Know Here Why

 Bengaluru: While the BS Yediyuarappa-led Karnataka government is yet to take a final decision on easing restrictions, speculations are rife that Bengaluru Urban may witness some relaxations after June 15.
 Earlier while speaking to reporters, CM Yediyurappa had indicated at easing restriction in the districts with a test positivity rate (TPR) below 5%.
 “In districts with less than 5% test positivity rate, we will discuss with our officials on what concessions can be given and decide in the cabinet meeting within 4-5 days by the time lockdown ends”, the Chief Minister had said.
 Also Read - Karnataka Lockdown: Will Restrictions Be Lifted From June 14?
 CM BS Yediyurappa to Make BIG Announcement In a Day or Two

-Karnataka’s Covid technical advisory committee had also maintained in its report that ongoing lockdown restriction can only be eased once the positivity rate falls below 5% and the number of cases should be reported below 5,000 a day across the state.
+Moreover, Karnataka’s Covid Technical Advisory Committee (TAC) had also maintained in its report that ongoing lockdown restriction can only be eased once the positivity rate falls below 5% and the number of cases should be reported below 5,000 a day across the state.
 Following these, several media reports have claimed that Bengaluru Urban, where the positivity rate has declined to 4.91%, might see some relaxation in the upcoming days.

 However, nothing has been decided as yet as a final decision is expected to be taken by the Chief Minister on Wednesday.
 Yediyurappa will hold a key meeting with ministers handling Covid-19 related tasks and discuss the COVID situation in the state.